A secured loan uses collateral to reduce lender risk and improve approval chances.

 Collateral

 Confirm what type of collateral you need to secure the loan.
-Consider if the required collateral is worth risking, such as your home with a home equity loan or vehicle with an auto loan.
+Consider if the required collateral is worth risking, such as your home with a home equity loan or a vehicle with an auto loan.

 Loan amount